 Upon retirement, death, disability, or separation from service, a participant (or the participant's beneficiary, if applicable) will receive a lump sum amount equal to the value of the participant's vested interest in the participant's account, or to the extent a participant's or beneficiary's account is invested in at least five whole shares of Company common stock, the participant or beneficiary may elect to receive a distribution in whole shares of such stock, rather than in cash.
 The Plan allows participants to make hardship withdrawals subject to certain limitations, as defined in the Plan document.
-As of December 31, 2018, withdrawals of \$71,094 had been requested by participants of the Plan but had not yet been paid.
-There were no unpaid withdrawals as of December 31, 2019.
+As referenced above, in May 2020, the Plan was amended to adopt the provisions of the Bipartisan Budget Act of 2018 related to hardship distributions.
+There were no unpaid withdrawals as of December 31, 2020 or December 31, 2019.